surgiie/blade-cli/README.md

 ### Installation

-Download specific tag version release from releases and make available in $PATH:
+Download specific tag version release from releases and make available in `$PATH`:

 ```
 # in ~/.bashrc or equivalent